th2-net/th2-check1/README.md

 ### 3.8.0

-+ Added memory volume metric for cache monitoring
++ Added memory volume metric for cache monitoring such as actual buffer count and size
++ Added metric for monitoring active rules count

 ### 3.7.1